vlifesystems/rulehunter.com/content/docs/installation.md

----
-title: "Installation"
-description: "Installation is easy on a variety of platforms"
-weight: 20
-draft: false
-toc: false
-bref: "Installation is easy on a variety of platforms"
----

 Rulehunter has prebuilt binaries for Linux, Windows and MacOS.
 Please download the [latest release](https://github.com/vlifesystems/rulehunter/releases/latest) from the project's releases page.

 Once downloaded unzip the file and place the `rulehunter` executable somewhere that it can easily be run.